 Short and intense, this is not the easiest exercise and you have to be prepared before you take it up.
 In order to avoid any injury, there are a couple of things to consider before you start – and a couple of techniques to help you prepare adequately.

 - Consider your general health.
-Do you have a heart condition or joint problem?
+Do you have a heart condition or a joint problem?
 Do you tend to get dizzy or get pain in your chest while exercising?
-If you’re unsure about any of this, you should definitely consult your doctor before taking up such an intense training.
+If you’re unsure about any of this, you should definitely consult your doctor before taking up such intense training.